 I was the Treasurer of my 501(c)(3) organization I am involved with, the Nevada BBQ Association, from 2016 through 2020.
 I was in charge of managing the Bank accounts and the Association's PayPal account.
 The Nevada BBQ Association mailing address is 5018 E. Monroe Avenue, Las Vegas, Nevada 89110.
-I do not have an ownership interest.
+I do not have an ownership interest in this entity at this time.